Why Do I Write?

 So, why do I write then?

 There is a kind of hunger within me that only writing can satisfy.
 There’s an insatiable thirst in my soul that would go away only when I read what I write.
 I suffer from a very mysterious illness that goes away only when I write in sentences or verses the equivalent words of the thoughts and feelings that drown me during quiet moments in my life.

 Even my happiness and satisfaction wouldn’t be complete if I do not write about them.
 I need to capture in either prose or poetry those moments so I can feel more deeply the joy they bring.
 I do write about them so I can relive those moments any time I wish to.

 I write not to impress but rather to express my thoughts, feelings and ideals.
-Writing is my freedom…my happiness.
+Writing is my freedom, my happiness.